 It is not necessary to enter into a philosophical debate on the theoretical aspects of self-organization to work with it, so a practical notion will suffice \citep{Gershenson2006}:

 \begin{quotation}

 A system \emph{described} as self-organizing is one in which elements \emph{interact} in order to achieve \emph{dynamically} a global function or behavior. \end{quotation}

 This function or behavior is not imposed by one single or a few elements, nor determined hierarchically.
 It is achieved \emph{autonomously} as the elements interact with one another.
 These interactions produce feedbacks that regulate the system.
 If we want the system to solve a problem, it is useful to describe a complex system as self-organizing when the ``solution" is not known beforehand and/or is changing constantly.
-Then, the solution is dynamically strived for by the elements of the system.
+Then, the solution is dynamically sought by the elements of the system.
 In this way, systems can adapt quickly to unforeseen changes as elements interact locally.
 In theory, a centralized approach could also solve the problem, but in practice such an approach would require too much time to compute the solution and would not be able to keep the pace with the changes in the system and its environment.

 In engineering, a self-organizing system would be one in which elements are designed to \emph{dynamically} and \emph{autonomously} solve a problem or perform a function at the system level.
-Our traffic lights are self-organizing because each one decides based only on local information its own state.
+Our traffic lights are self-organizing because each one makes a decision based only on local information its own state.
 Still, they manage to achieve robust and adaptive global coordination.

-\section{Self-organizing traffic lights: the control method}
+\section{Self-organizing Traffic Lights: the Control Method}